Jason-W123/stylus-zig-erc20/README.md

 ## Note
-This is still under deployment
+This repo is only for demo, and the stylus zig sdk (wax) under ./src/tiny-zig-sdk-wax should not be used directly on any production/mainnet deployment as it doesn't get any audit.